Enoximone for pulmonary hypertension

 - This medicine is given by mouth to children with pulmonary hypertension.

-- Draw up the right volume into a plastic syringe.
+- Open the ampoule and draw up the right volume into a plastic syringe.
 You can prepare one day’s doses (three syringes) from one ampoule.

 - Put the ampoule and any remaining contents into the sharps container provided.

-- Give your child one dose (one syringe) but squirting the contents gently into the side of their mouth.
+- Give your child one dose (one syringe) by squirting the contents gently into the side of their mouth.
 They should then swallow the liquid.